A Charmed Life

 “Where are you going?”

-The Knox family drove to Stoneham, Maine, population two hundred sixty, early the following day.
-Keiko found a house for rent on the shores of Keewaydin Lake during the height of the tourist season.
-The owner told Keiko she’d had a cancellation, and Keiko jumped on it.
+The Knox family was en route early the next morning to Stoneham, Maine, population two hundred sixty.
+Keiko found a house for rent on the shores of Keewaydin Lake during the height of the tourist season; the owner told her she had a cancellation and Keiko jumped on it.
 She rented the house for two weeks.

 At just over three hours travel time, it wasn’t a bad ride from Lancaster.
-Jeff and Keiko whispered to each other while the kids slept through the early morning drive.
-They left the house at six to try and beat any weekend traffic.
-A voice from the back seat around eight alerted them that someone was awake.
+Jeff and Keiko talked quietly while the kids slept through the early morning drive; they left the house at six to try and beat any weekend traffic.
+A voice from the back seat alerted them that someone was awake around eight.

 “Dad, are we there yet?”
 Ryan asked when they turned off the Maine Turnpike in Gray.
 Neither parent could help their laughter.